-And, I’m not surprised if you’re a new entrepreneur, a professor, or an established business seeking to share your knowledge and move online.
-In fact, there’s never been a better time to start an eLearning business.
+If you’re a new entrepreneur, a professor, or an established business seeking to share your knowledge and move online, NOW is a better time than ever to do so.

 Right from creating your own courses to selling and managing them is precisely what the online course platforms offer.
 However, given the options available today, choosing a perfect platform can give you a real headache.